Adonis Gay Holiday

 • All full breakfasts

-• Raglan detour with lunch
+• Farmstay detour with lunch

 • Welcome dinner and drinks

-• Knowledgeable and fun Detours leader •
+• Knowledgeable and fun gay group tour leader

 • Meals and drinks outside of those listed above